U.S. Department of Transportation

 * Please use an email address where you can be reached if you leave the current university.

-Consent: This paper is submitted to the 2015 T&DI/ASCE-LTPP International Data Analysis Contest, for Category ___.
-The authors certify that the paper contents were neither published nor submitted for publication elsewhere.
+Consent: This paper is submitted to the 2015–2016 T&DI/ASCE-LTPP International Data Analysis Contest for the ____ Category.
+The author(s) certifies(y) that the paper contents were neither published nor submitted for publication elsewhere.

 |»||Office of Infrastructure R&D|